Ten Questions for Ingela Jansson

 My scariest (or, rather, most exhilarating) encounter was when a lion walked up to me in the late evening as I sat outside my car, cooking dinner.
 I guess he was just curious.
 Since then I now cook my dinners on top of the car for safety’s sake.

 Yes.
 Groups can book to have us come to their lodge or camp to give a talk about lions and our project.
 We also hope to have guests come and visit us or join us during field activities in the wider NCA.
 Donations following such activities will go directly to help funding our continued work.

 What impact does tourism have on the lions in Ngorongoro?

 For the most part, not much.
 The Crater lions are so used to having vehicles around they appear to be quite unperturbed by the attention as long as trucks keep a reasonable distance.
 Lions are lazy and confident cats, and most of their hunting and social interactions happen at night.

 What’s the best part of your job?

 Being in this fantastic area, following in real time the soap operas of the lions, and being part of this interesting project, which we hope will have a very positive impact on the long-term conservation of the iconic lion populations in the region.
-AND THE